cvetomir-todorov/PolyMessage/README.md

 # PolyMessage

 Experimental RPC library supporting different client-server transports and message formats.
-Supports .NET Standard 2.0 and provides .NET Core integration.
-Similar to WCF in terms of usage.

 ## Core features

+* Easy definition of contracts, messages and DTOs
-* Definition of contracts and messages is declarative via .NET attributes
+* Declarative definition via .NET attributes
+* Consistent API allowing easy switching between
+  * Message formats
+  * Underlying transports
+* Built using .NET Standard 2.0
+* Integrated with .NET logging on client and server sides
+* Integrated with .NET dependency injection on server-side
+* Each server can host a subset of the contracts
+* Same client can serve more than one proxy
 * Read-only access to the connection on client and server sides
-* Client-side proxy is generated using Castle.Core dynamic proxy
-* Each server can host a subset of the contracts
-* Each client can support more than one proxy
-* Integrated with .NET Core logging on client and server sides
-* Integrated with .NET dependency injection on server-side
-* Consistent API allowing switching between different message formats and underlying transports, as long as the new transport supports the communication pattern - e.g. request-response
+* Similar in some aspects to the good old WCF

 ## Formats